si-nitesh-kukreja/si-brightcove-sdk/README.md

 ### Loading State (`LiveStreamState.Loading`)

 Displayed while checking stream availability:
-- Shows loading indicator with customizable text
+- Shows live title, description, and a small loader
+- Uses a black background to prevent white patches
 - Automatically transitions to PreLive or Live state
 - Parent apps can react to this state via `onStateChanged` callback